anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

+The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-CAcerts".

+As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been provided to the pledge.

+The supply CA certificates message has the Content-Type `application/jose+json` and is signed using the LDevID(Reg) of the registrar pledge as shown in {{PCAC}}.

+The CA certificates are provided as base64 encoded x5b.
+The pledge SHALL install the received CA certificates in its trust anchor database after successful verification of the registrar's signature.

+If validation of the wrapping signature fails, the pledge SHOULD respond with the HTTP 404 error code.
+The HTTP 406 error code SHOULD be used, if the response is in an unknown format.

 The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-enrollment".

 The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
 Note that it only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID EE certificate.
-The pledge MAY omit the revocation check as the EE LDevID certificate was freshly issued..
+The pledge MAY omit the revocation check as the EE LDevID certificate was freshly issued.
 The pledge SHALL generate the enroll status object and provide it in the response message to the registrar-agent.
 If the verification of the LDevID EE certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
 As for the other objects, the enrollment status object is provided with an additional signature using JOSE.
 If the pledge verified the received LDevID EE certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
 In the failure case, the pledge SHALL use the available IdevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.

 The response has the Content-Type `application/jose+json`.

 ~~~~